gastonisaac/gastonisaac/README.md

-- 👋 Hi, I’m @gastonisaac
+- 👋 Hi, I’m @GastonRodriguez
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... la programacion
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...desde su origen
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  cualquier proyecto
-- 📫 How to reach me ...
+- 📫 este es mi  Whatsapp 2612698806 / facebook:GastonIsaacR.

 <!---
 gastonisaac/gastonisaac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.